CS-4820-Library-Project/COUNTER-5.1-Report-Harvester/README.md

 <img alt="COUNTER Harvester Logo" src="https://github.com/CS-4820-Library-Project/COUNTER-5.1-Report-Harvester/assets/124853347/b84496c6-9a5a-46f8-950b-b5501e2a46cb" height="120px"/>

 #
-COUNTER 5.1 Report Harvester is a project helps libraries to harvest and manage their Project COUNTER-compliant usage reports.
+COUNTER 5.1 Report Harvester is an open-source desktop application that helps libraries harvest and manage their Project COUNTER-compliant usage reports.
 Leveraging TypeScript, it processes JSON data to generate TSV reports adhering to the COUNTER 5.0 and COUNTER 5.1 standards.
 Developed within the Electron framework to craft a user-friendly GUI for seamless interaction.

 # Alpha Release Available

-This project still under development.
-Please, use most main branch to test the app.
+This project is still under development.
+Please use the main branch to test the app.

 # Licence
 It is released with all students' permission under the MIT License for open-source software.